LaxminarayanJena/GroovyScripting/README.md

 	Set is interface and HashSet is class which implements Set.
 	A TreeSet is a set where the elements are sorted (and thus ordered), a HashSet is a set where the elements are not sorted or ordered.
 	HashSet is typically a lot faster than a TreeSet
+### Difference between listand arraylist <br />

+     List is an interface while ArrayList is a class

 ## MapInterface